-Approval of signs and posters must be obtained from the appropriate faculty advisor and the Dean of Students.
+Approval of signs and posters for display in the hallways must be obtained from the appropriate faculty advisor and the Dean of Students.
 Timely removal of outdated signs is the responsibility of the person posting the signs.

 TEACHER ADVISOR PROGRAM